-These days, I like to ask women in my heart health presentation audiences what they imagine I would have done had it been my daughter Larissa suffering the same heart attack symptoms that I’d been doing my best to ignore while on that cross-country flight from Ottawa.
+I always ask women in my Heart-Smart Women presentation audiences what they imagine I would have done had it been my daughter Larissa suffering the same heart attack symptoms that I’d been doing my best to ignore while on that cross-country flight from Ottawa.

 Would I have patted her nicely on the head and urged her to just hang in there for nine more hours?
 No, my heart sisters, you can rest assured that I would have been screaming blue murder to get immediate help for her.
 Yes, even if it meant turning the damned airplane around during this medical emergency.